department-of-veterans-affairs/vets-design-system-documentation/src/_about/for-developers.md

 ## Using Web Components

+### What are Web Components
+Web Components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
+We can create our new component called `<va-web-component>`, with its unique styling and functionality, and use it in any JavaScript framework or library.
+The fact that these components are framework agnostic, helps us future proof our component library.

+Web Components consist of three parts:
+* A custom HTML element
+  * Where you register your own HTML tag
+* The shadow DOM
+  * This is a separate DOM node tree for your custom HTML elements that includes scoped CSS styles
+* Templates and Slots
+  * You write HTML templates that you can add to your HTML elements
+  * You add slots to provide additional context within the component

 ### Vanilla JavaScript Applications

 If the Design System web components will be used in a vanilla JavaScript application, you are ready to use them (identified by tags prefixed with `<va-*>`).